 Payment for unused sick leave in the case of a firefighter, upon retirement or death, shall not exceed three (3) months’ salary.

 [NOTE: The city may, by ordinance, authorize a greater amount, but in no event to exceed four and one-half (4 ½) months’ salary.
 If your city enacts an ordinance authorizing a greater amount, reflect that figure here in lieu of the 3 months discussed above.]

+5.4.2.1 CATASTROPHIC LEAVE FOR FIREFIGHTERS

+Act 883 of 2019 provides:

+Arkansas Code § 14-53-108, concerning uniform sick leave for municipal fire departments, is amended to add an additional subsection to read as follows:

+(e)(1) A city of the first class, a city of the second class, and an incorporated town may adopt a catastrophic leave program by ordinance under § 14-42-122 to include a "presumptive illness list for municipal fire department" under this section.

+(2) As used in this section, a "presumptive illness list for municipal fire department" means an illness that is chronic or fatal.

 5.4.3 Non-uniformed Employees